tadeork/congressman-sample-fe/README.md

 Follow this steps to get the project running locally:

 1. Clone the repo locally `git clone https://github.com/tadeork/congressman-sample-fe.git`
+2. Change directory to the cloned project `cd congressman-sample-fe`
-2. Install dependencies: `npm i`
+3. Install dependencies: `npm i`
-3. Run local dev serve `ng serve` and visit `http://localhost:4200`
+4. Run local dev serve `ng serve` and visit `http://localhost:4200`
-4. If you want a prod versrion run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+5. If you want a prod versrion run `ng build` to build the project.
+The build artifacts will be stored in the `dist/` directory

 ### For testing follow this:

-Run `ng test` or with `--coverage` flag to generate the coverage report
+Run `ng test` or with `--coverage` flag to generate the coverage report.

 Run `ng e2e` to get end to end tests.